CS 112

 3. In VS Code, select the File->Open Folder or File->Open menu option, and use the resulting dialog box to find and open the folder that you created in step 1.
 (Note: You must open the folder; it is not sufficient to simply open the file.)

-The name of the folder should appear in the Explorer pane on the left-hand side of the VS Code window, along with the name of the Insulin.java file that you downloaded in step 2.
+The name of the folder should appear in the Explorer pane on the left-hand side of the VS Code window, along with the name of the TripComp.java file that you downloaded in step 2.

 Completing the program